 - Benefits Enrollment Videos for Stipendee Postdocs

-Harvard has several resources for postdoctoral fellows with housing needs.
+The following Harvard resources may provide assistance with housing needs.

 - The Harvard Housing Office lists Harvard-owned housing and other local housing.

 - Harvard offers many housing and mortgage resources to help with other housing needs, from finding a roommate to securing the mortgage on your own home.